 Install nautilus-image-tools

-This one brings the option to convert images as well as resize them along with a plethora of other options.
-You can turn an image black and white, blur it, enhance it, add a border, contour, a Greyscale, Negative or Vintage filter, flip the image, and add a watermark.
+This one brings the option to convert images and resize them with other options.
+You can turn images into black and white, blur them, enhance them, add a border, contour, Greyscale, Negative or Vintage filter, flip the image, and add a watermark.
 I’m pretty sure I’ve missed something too.
 Unlike the resizer, this one isn’t available in the official Ubuntu repositories so you’ll have to add it from an unofficial repository by Atareao.
-Simply copy and paste the following commands in the Terminal Window one by one and hit Enter.
+Copy and paste the following commands in the Terminal Window one by one and hit Enter.
 Follow any on-screen instructions.

 sudo add-apt-repository ppa:atareao/nautilus-extensions sudo apt-get update sudo apt-get install nautilus-image-tools